How Do You Prepare HVAC Equipment for a Storm

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically shut off your equipment if there’s a increase in the line voltage.
-Also, never to touch any electrical components, and ask for an expert’s help if you are not familiar with using surge protectors.
+Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically turn off your equipment if there’s a increase in the line voltage.
+Also, do not touch any electrical components, and ask for an expert’s help if you are not familiar with using surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside A/C equipment is installed on a concrete pad and safely secured to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
-If your area is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.
+If your region is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should be priority, but if time permits, shut off your heating and air conditioning system and cover the outdoor system with a tarp.
-Be sure to remove the tarp and any debris before you turn your unit back on following a storm.
+The safety of you and your family should be priority, but if time allows, turn off your heating and air conditioning system and cover the outdoor system with a tarp.
+Be sure to remove the tarp and any debris before you turn your unit back on after a storm.

 When the storm has passed, make sure the system is safe before powering it back on.
-First, confirm there are no indicators of damage and clean any debris from around the unit.
-Call Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the equipment.
-Once you’ve had an inspection by a professional, turn the equipment back on ASAP to help dry the home and avoid mold from getting into the system or ductwork.
+First, verify there are no indicators of damage and clean any debris from around the unit.
+Call Service Experts Heating & Air Conditioning for an inspection if there is any damage or flooding to the system.
+Once you’ve had the equipment inspected by a professional, turn the equipment back on ASAP to help dry the home and avoid mold from getting into the system or ductwork.